-These are just some of the items that FCTA believes do not meet the Commission's costeffective, prudent and practical standard.
-Indeed, some of these measures, if approved, are likely to cost attachers (and ratepayers) significant expense without an increased safety or reliability benefit.
+Gulf Power has not demonstrated that exceeding the NESC in these instances will achieve the Commission's storm hardening goals in a cost-effective, prudent and practical way.
+Indeed, several of Gulf Power's construction standards are likely to cost attachers (and ratepayers) significant expense without an increased safety or reliability benefit and thus should be rejected by the Commission.